- [Introduction and history]

 - a capacitor across the secondary side of the transformer.

-Nominal dimensions and component values for 80-10 and 40-10 end-feds are given below.
+Nominal dimensions and component values for 80-10 and 40-10 end-feds are given below (also see ref.
+7 for a discussion on lengths).
 I used multi-strand AWG #14 THNN wire (1.6 mm Ø) from the DYI store for the antenna, and AWG #20 (0.8 mm Ø) enameled copper wire for the transformer and the coil.

 The antenna generally has a high impedance (several thousand ohm) on most bands.
 So an impedance transformation ratio of about 1:50 to 1:60 is needed to get down to 50 Ω. I.e., a turns ratio of about 1:7 to 1:8.